alexmasselot/swiss-transport-realtime/devtools/cff-mock-feeder/README.md

 #cff-mock-feeder

-push some train poition at high pace to kafka.
+push some train position at high pace to kafka.
 Enable other app to be developped offline.

-    npm start
+    docker-compose build && docker-compose up

+##warning

+I've hard coded the docker machine ip, which is far from a good practice (produce.js & docker-compose.yml)